-The Department's studio facilities are located in the Civic Square Building (CSB) in downtown New Brunswick and in Livingston Art Building (LAB) on the Livingston campus in Piscataway.
-Our transition back to campus will be hybrid, with many classes offered in large drawing and painting studios, along with studios and critique spaces dedicated to design, photography, printmaking, and media.
-The department has six computer labs equipped with workstations, scanners, and printers tailored to the specific requirements of our specialized areas.
-In addition, the photography area has black and white darkrooms, and the media area maintains audio and video recording and editing facilities with the latest software programs.
-Workshops for wood, metal, and ceramics are located in The Livingston Arts Building along with additional gallery and sculpture studio spaces.
-We are as prepared as any school to enthusiastically meet the challenges of delivering a first-class art education through our online classes as necessary.
-The Mason Gross Galleries in the Civic Square Building are first class exhibition spaces that host a lively mixture of student and faculty shows, as well as curated shows.
-We are constantly developing further innovations for online display and storage, as well as robust opportunities for public art in our surrounding communities.
+The Department's studio facilities are located in the Civic Square Building (CSB) in downtown New Brunswick and in the Livingston Art Building (LAB) on the Livingston Campus in Piscataway.
+Classes are offered in large studios and critique spaces dedicated to drawing, painting, design, photography, printmaking, and media-sound, video, and performance.
+The Department has six computer labs, scanners, printers, video and sound editing facilities, and performance spaces.
+You can find workshops for wood, metal and ceramics at the Livingston Arts Building along with additional gallery and sculpture studio spaces.
+As a student you will have many opportunities to publicly exhibit your art, including at the Mason Gross Galleries in the Civic Square Building, a series of large gallery spaces that host a lively range of curated and other student exhibitions.